 In accordance to the "Campus Sex Crimes Prevention Act" of 2000, which amends the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, the Jeanne Clery Act and the Family Educational Rights and Privacy Act of 1974, Helena College provides a link to the Montana Department of Justice Sexual or Violent Offender Registry.
-This act requires institutions of higher education to issue a statement advising the campus community where registered sex offenders can be obtained.
+This act requires institutions of higher education to issue a statement advising the campus community where the registered sex offender's link can be obtained.
 It also requires sex offenders already required to register in a state to provide notice of each institution of higher education in that state where the person is employed carries a vocation, or is a student.